BloomTech-Labs/labspt2-auto-invoicer/README.md

 ## Stripe:

 We are using Stripe in order to accept payments from users of the application.
 We are utilizing `stripe`, `passport-stripe` and `react-stripe-elements` in order to accomplish this.
 When the user completes checkout, a request is then sent to the server with BuyPlanOrCredits mutation and the type of subscription the user selected.

+## ZipcodeAPI:

+We are using ZipcodeApi to autofill the city and state when the user creates a new customer.
+It takes the users inputted zipcode data and uses an axios call to send it along with a client key that we registered for to the zipcodeapi website.
+It returns a data object with the state and city of the given zipcode.
+The client key gives us 50 api calls an hour until June 2nd 2019.
+AFter that our free trial will be over and we will only get 10 api calls an hour.
+If we exceed this limit the state and city will not autofill and we will recieve a 429 status code error.

 ## Free vs Premium